Open-EO/openeo-python-client/docs/udf.rst

     In practice it will be a lot easier and more efficient to do this kind of rescaling with pre-defined openEO math processes, for example: ``s2_cube.apply(lambda x: 0.0001 * x)``.
     This is just a very simple illustration to get started with UDFs.
+In fact, it's very likely that you will never want to use a UDF with apply.

 UDF script
 ----------